-On Wednesday, the state reported a total of 162,068 cases of COVID-19, the disease caused by the novel coronavirus.
-That represents a one-day increase of less than 1%.
-It has now been more than two weeks since the state has had an increase in cases higher than 1%.Switch between map layers using the check box in the upper left corner.
-Click on a county for more details.
-Scroll down to find more county data and to see the change in cases by week.
+On Monday, the state reported a total of 175,522 cases of COVID-19, the disease caused by the novel coronavirus.
+That marks the eighth day in a row that the number of new cases reported daily has risen by less than 0.2%.New COVID-19 cases over the past week.
+Click on a county for more details, including total cases and deaths, one-day changes and cases per 1,000 residents.
+Scroll down to county data in tabular form.
 Source: NJ Spotlight analysis of NJ Department of Health data.

-The rate of New Jerseyans testing positive for the virus is more than 18 in 1,000.
-Hudson County has 18,460 cases, the most of any county.
-Essex continues to have the greatest number of deaths, 1,687.
-Among large municipalities, the infection rate in Paterson (Passaic County) remains the highest, now surpassing 50 positive cases per 1,000 people.
+The rate of New Jerseyans testing positive for the virus is close to 20 in 1,000.
+Bergen County, where the state’s first case was diagnosed, continues to have the most cases, with 19,891.
+Essex continues to have the greatest number of deaths, 1,828 lab-confirmed and another 249 suspected to be due to the virus.
+Among large municipalities, the infection rate in Paterson (Passaic County) remains the highest, at about 56 positive cases per 1,000 people.

 Long-term care facilities have been especially hard-hit and their cases comprise a significant portion of all cases.
-The state released updated data for facilities on Wednesday.
-Cases among long-term care residents alone make up almost 14% of all cases in the state; including staff, close to 21% of all cases derive from these settings.
-Deaths attributed to long-term care residents and staff account for about 43% of all in the state.
+The state released updated data for individual facilities today, Monday.
+Cases among long-term care residents alone make up nearly 14% of all cases in the state; including staff, 21% of all cases derive from these settings.
+Deaths attributed to long-term care residents and staff account for more than 43% of lab-confirmed and probable deaths in the state.

 Every week, NJ Spotlight updates the map that tracks the change in cases week-by-week since the start of the pandemic.
 To see the growth in cases, click on the arrow in the green box beneath the map.